peterwgeorge/Coinbase-Websocket/README.md

   ```
 - Note the name of your secret in AWS as you'll need it in the next step

-4. Update the secret name in `appsettings.json`:
+4. Modify `appsettings.json`
    - Locate the `appsettings.json` file
-- Modify it to match the name of your secret in AWS Secrets Manager and AWS region
+   - Modify it to match the name of your secret in AWS Secrets Manager, AWS region, and desired URLs for WebSocket server and React App.

 5. Restore NuGet packages:
    ```